the-events-calendar/tribe-common/readme.txt

 * Fix - Make sure assets are injected before is too late
 * Fix - Fix an issue where feature detection of async-process support would fire too many requests [118876]
 * Fix - Interface and Abstracts for REST base structures are now PHP 5.2 compatible
+* Fix - Ensure admin CSS is enqueued any time a notice is displayed atop an admin page [119452]
 * Fix - Prevent to trigger error when using `array_combine` with empty arrays
 * Fix - Compatiblity with classic editor plugin [119426]
 * Tweak - Add functions to remove inner blocks [119426]